renpy/renpy/sphinx/source/config.rst

     If true, the game will autosave.
 If false, no autosaving will occur.

+.. var:: config.hw_video = False

+    If true, hardware video playback will be used on mobile platforms.
+This is faster, but only some formats are supported and only fullscreen video is available.
+If false, software playback will be used, but it may be too slow to be useful.

 .. var:: config.image_cache_size = 8

     This is used to set the size of the :ref:`image cache <images>`, as a